whoi-mars/ssf_goldwater/README.md

                         Audio channel to scan
 ```

+### Custom Script

+If you wish to write your own code to apply the classifier an example that scans all the audiofiles in a given directory
+is in the `/Examples/scanDirectory.py`.

 ## Development

 Development of the CNN is on the `dev` branch of the repository in the file `dispersionID.py` and a structure for testing the CNN on data using the